Do you have one already? Ready to form one?

 2. Complete the five steps to forming a Youth Council

-3. Each Youth Council member complete a Personal Wellness Plan
+3. Each Youth Council member completes a Personal Wellness Plan

 4. As a community on the trail, Youth Council members plan a wellness event for their school / community to coincide with the Iditarod.